Space Cowboy (performer): Achievements

-Media coverage

-In June 2008 Hultgren was featured on the cover of national newspapers in the UK and Ireland, and on the BBC website when he broke a world record in Dublin by swallowing 27 swords decorated with the flags of all the countries in the European Union, on the day of the EU referendum on the Lisbon Treaty.

-In 2008, The Times newspaper stated that the "Two-time world champion, quadruple Guinness World Record-holder, built out of muscle, tattoo ink and piercings, the Space Cowboy gathers crowds that nobody else in Edinburgh can muster without a seat on Mock the Week."
+Television appearances

 In 2009 Hultgren appeared on the Australian television show Australia's Got Talent.
 His other TV appearances include Ripley's Believe It or Not!
 (USA), Don't Try This at Home (UK), The Sideshow (Australia), "Guinness O Mundo dos Recordes" (Spain) and "Lo show dei record" (Italian version of the Guinness World Records show).
 He later appeared in the US TV show The World's Best, but was eliminated in the first round.
 However, due to a shortage, he was brought back as a wild card, and once again was eliminated in the battle round.

-In February 2010, his successful world record sword-swallowing attempt was covered by The Independent, USA Today, The Hindu and many other news media around the world.